Sjinjala/tts1/README.md

 - Better prosody and audio quality across the board.

 ### Languages
-As of now, XTTS-v1 (v1.1) supports 14 languages: **English, Spanish, French, German, Italian, Portuguese, Polish, Turkish, Russian, Dutch, Czech, Arabic, Chinese, Japanese, Hungarian and Korean**.
+XTTS-v2 supports 16 languages: **English, Spanish, French, German, Italian, Portuguese, Polish, Turkish, Russian, Dutch, Czech, Arabic, Chinese, Japanese, Hungarian and Korean**.

 Stay tuned as we continue to add support for more languages.
 If you have any language requests, feel free to reach out!